kalepail/stellar-quest-bounties/bounties/level-1/basic-account-viewer.md

  * The date when the account was created should be shown.
  * The account who created this account should be shown.

 For this bounty, the UI is not important.
-However css and html should be used to create a simple layout.
+However CSS and HTML should be used to create a simple layout.
 Additionally, the solution should be licensed as open source.

 ### What are the requirements for the bounty hunter?
 * The hunter should be able to build simple websites with Javascript.